-With more effort than such a simple act normally demanded, Karen Stone tore her gaze away from the monitor everyone had been watching and over to where Devin sat.
-Ignoring the hot liquid that was oozing out of the crumpled cup in his hand, he glared at the image of his former gunnery sergeant laying on the ground in front of an armored vehicle emblazoned with bold, block letters identifying it was belonging to the FBI.
+With more effort than such a simple act normally demanded, Karen Stone tore her gaze away from the monitor everyone was watching and over to where Devin sat.
+Ignoring the hot liquid that was oozing out of the crumpled cup in his hand, he glared at the image of his former gunnery sergeant laying on the ground in front of an armored vehicle emblazoned with bold, block letters identifying it as FBI.
 Though he said nothing, Stone could tell by the way Devin continued to stare at the monitor through narrow, angry slits the unprovoked act they had just witnessed would not go unanswered.
-Looking back at the scene unfolding but a few hundred meters from where she stood, she found herself wondering if this was how it had played out on that long ago day when day a ragtag collection of citizen soldiers had defied the King’s men across a patch of green in order to defend their homes, their families and rights they had come to believe were theirs by the grace of God.
+Looking back at the scene unfolding but a few hundred meters from where she stood, she found herself wondering if this was how it had played out on that long ago day when a ragtag collection of citizen soldiers had defied the King’s men across a patch of green in order to defend their homes, their families, and rights they had come to believe were theirs by the grace of God.

 Chapter 6

-Fort Necessity, Az.
+Fort Necessity, AZ

 Annoyed there was no one in the mess hall to take her order, Amy Porter found she had no choice but to poke around until she found a coffee maker with a half empty carafe and serve herself.
 She was still in the process of adding artificial creamer when the sound of an explosion caused her to jump.
-An effort to pass it off as being of no great importance was dismissed when a second explosion, quickly followed by the faint rattling of small arms fire caused her to toss aside the Styrofoam cup and make for the door at a dead run.
+Amy tried to shrug it off as nothing until she heard a second explosion, quickly followed by the faint rattling of small arms fire, causing her to toss aside the Styrofoam cup and make for the door at a dead run.

-Expecting to find the Tucson news team gathered about the satellite truck, ready and patiently awaiting for her to appear and issue them their marching orders, Porter was a more than a bit annoyed when she found Cardosa sitting inside the truck, staring intently at the monitor set above the uplink control panel.
+Expecting to find the Tucson news team gathered around the satellite truck, patiently waiting for her to appear and issue them their marching orders, Porter was annoyed at the sight of Cardosa sitting inside the truck, staring intently at the monitor set above the uplink control panel.
 “What are you doing?” she snipped haughtily through the open doors of the truck.

 “My job,” Cardosa shot back without bothering to look over to where Porter was standing with her arms crossed.

-Confused, Porter began to climb into the truck but stopped the second she saw the image of Jennings on the monitor displaying what Emerson’s camera was capturing and a second that showed what the network was broadcasting live across the country.
-At the moment the young intern was standing just inside the militia’s operations center, answering questions being directed at her by a no-name anchorman back at the network’s New York studio while.
+Confused, Porter began to climb into the truck but stopped the second she saw the image of Jennings on the monitor.
+The network was broadcasting live across the country.
+The young intern was standing just inside the militia’s operations center, answering questions being directed at her by a no-name anchorman back at the network’s New York studio.
 “What in God’s name does she think she’s doing?”

-This time Cardosa did turn away from the monitor as he all but glared at the befuddled New Yorker.
+This time, Cardosa did turn away from the monitor as he all but glared at the befuddled New Yorker.
 “Your job,” he scoffed sarcastically.